whoismatthewmc1/zk-module1/README.md

 ### 3. Low - Contract RLN inherits from Ownable but ownable functionality isn't actually used by the contract.<a name="low3"></a>

+**REPORTED BY lwltea**:
-**REPORTED BY lwltea** Contract RLN inherits from Ownable but ownable functionality isn't actually used by the contract.
+Contract RLN inherits from Ownable but ownable functionality isn't actually used by the contract.

 #### Technical Details
 The withdraw circuit includes a public input for ```address``` to prevent front-running by a withdrawer/slasher.